markusressel/openhasp-config-manager/README.md

 #### Printing variables

-If you are not sure what variables are accessible in a given path, you can use the `vars` commend, which will give you a copy&paste ready output of all variables for a given directory:
+If you are not sure what variables are accessible in a given path, you can use the `vars` command, which will give you a copy&paste ready output of all variables for a given directory:

 ```shell